-If you are concerned about a loved one contact our fully trained Treatment Advisors for a free assessment.
+If you are finding Cannabis impossible to give up please contact our Treatment Advisors for a free assessment.

 Many people may not know that you can be addicted to Cannabis.
 However, it is important to know it can be an addiction and there are rehabilitation treatments out there to help anyone struggling with Cannabis abuse.